SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 ## Next steps
 Congratulations, you've gotten your first SharePoint Framework Extension running!
 To continue building out your extension, see [Using page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md).
 You will use the same project and take advantage of specific content placeholders for modifying the UI of SharePoint.
 Notice that the ```gulp serve``` command is still running in your console window (or in Visual Studio Code if you are using the editor).
 You can continue to let it run while you go to the next article.

+> [!NOTE]
+> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering using the [issue list at sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues).
+Thanks for your input advance.